AliMahmood99/EdvoraTask/README.md

 # Edvora Task
-> In this app:
+> Product feature:
 - Connected the API and displays a list of products.
-- Created it and implemented all the project using swiftUI.
+- Created all the project using swiftUI.
-- Add filter feature.
+- Add filter feature Useing Higher order functions.
+- Reusable Componets.

 ## Which design pattern I used?